Bug-Duck/newcar-docs/docs/api/object/index.md

 ## [Carobj](./Carobj)

 The base class for all newcar's object.
-If you want to custom a car object, please drive a class from `Carobj` and override `onSet` or `onDraw` function.
+If you want to custom a car object, please drive a class from `Carobj` and override `onDraw` function.